Skip to Content

 South Africa Study Abroad Programs

 Known informally as “the Rainbow Nation,” South Africa is a nation defined by its diversity.
-The country is home to over 50 million people, who represent a variety of cultures, languages, and religions.
+The country is home to about 60 million people who represent a variety of cultures, languages, and religions.
 Since the end of apartheid (the government-mandated, forced segregation between racial groups), the country has become focused on multicultural inclusion in all its forms.
-To demonstrate this inclusivity and a respect for the cultures of all its peoples, the South African government promotes social cohesion by recognizing 11 official languages, supporting indigenous knowledge systems, and encouraging multilingualism.
+To demonstrate this inclusivity and respect for the cultures of all its peoples, the South African government promotes social cohesion by recognizing 11 official languages, supporting indigenous knowledge systems, and encouraging multilingualism.